 For claims information or to extend your policy, please visit the Endsleigh website.

-StudentCom is the exclusive provider of broadband services in Southampton Solent University student residences.
+Glide is the exclusive provider of broadband services in Solent University student residences.
 You will register for your internet service before you move into your student residence via the student residences online induction.
 This will take place once you have received the offer of a room in residences.

 There is no smoking allowed within any part of the University's student accommodation, this includes study bedrooms and communal areas such as kitchens, corridors, toilets, common rooms, lobbies, stairways and landings.

 Smoking (including the use of all forms of electronic cigarettes or vaping apparatus) is not permitted indoors or within five metres of any entrance or window of the residence.
-Designated smoking areas should be used where available.
+Designated smoking areas are provided.

 Residents who fail to comply with the policy will be in breach of the terms of residency and subject to disciplinary measures.